onecoldwhiteday/onecoldwhiteday/README.md

-Hello!
+## Hello there! :evergreen_tree:

 I'm young self-taught developer.
 Currently I'm employed as Frontend developer with 2.5y experience, but interested with Python, server programming and ML.

 Currently I'm learning algorithms, SQL, server-side programming tools and concepts, along with best code practices(thank you Bob Martin and some good old friends of mine).

 ![image](https://www.codewars.com/users/onecoldwhiteday/badges/large)